-Utilization of renewable energy is growing faster than ever, recently the tech giant – Google invested $2bn in renewable energy infrastructure.
-The two most common form of renewable energy in use today are solar panel and wind energy systems.
+The utilization of renewable energy is growing faster than ever, recently the tech giant – Google invested $2bn in renewable energy infrastructure.
+The two most common forms of renewable energy in use today are solar panels and wind energy systems.
 Probably the reason you are reading this article is that you’ve installed solar panels and wondering how to monitor your energy production as well as your consumption.
 We’ve covered that all in this article.

 It’s important to monitor your solar system’s operation as the data will help you in making various decisions, for instance knowing how your solar panels are operating will enable you to see whether they are a good investment or not.
 In order to make monitoring a hassle-free task automatic solar panel monitoring systems are developed that help you understand your system’s performance.

-Using a solar monitoring system, you will be able to get real-time information and data about various aspects of your solar systems operation.
+Using a solar monitoring system, you will be able to get real-time information and data about various aspects of the operation of your solar system.

 What a Solar Monitoring System Offers?